AprilArcus/carousel/README.md

   need to be concerned with managing their state — whenever the store is altered, it emits a change event received by the master component's event listener.
-This calls `Carousel.onChange()`, which retrieves the new state from store, triggering a re‐render and propogating updated state into its `components/Shape.jsx` children.
+This calls `Carousel.onChange()`, which retrieves the new state from store, triggering a re‐render and propagating updated state into its `components/Shape.jsx` children.
 Because all components implement PureRenderMixin, React is able to avoid unnecessarily re‐rendering unchanged elements.